ApexTier/MCPackage/MCPackage/README.md

     <MCPdirectory>/MCPackage/proguard.jar
     <MCPdirectory>/MCPackage/progaurd.pro

-The progaurd jar is for running the obfuscation.
-The proguard.pro is the configuration settings used by proguard for the obfuscation process.
+The "progaurd.jar" is for running the obfuscation.
+The "proguard.pro" is the configuration settings used by proguard for the obfuscation process.

 ## Librarys
 Add any packages into the MCPackage/lib folder to have them added to the jar